+2. Photograph Yourselves Engaged in Your Favorite Activity

 To take superb candid shots, you have to feel the joy.
 You need to engage in what you both love doing together.
 Make a list of your favorite mutual hobbies.
 It could be riding horses, playing tennis, or having a picnic before sunset.

 Once you have decided on the activity, turn it into Valentines Day themed idea.

 Use a zoom lens to crop out distractions and focus on yourselves.
 It helps to use a tripod and a remote shutter when setting up your camera.
 For an element of surprise, set the timer.
-In this way, the camera shoots perfectly candid photos.
+This way, the camera shoots perfectly candid photos.